Things for Couples to do in London

 6. The Shard at Sunset

-What’s more romantic than watching the sunset?
-How about watching the sunset over the breathtaking London skyline?
-Venture to the top of The Shard together and watch day turn into night.
+Are you wondering where to take your girlfriend in London?
+What’s more romantic than seeing the sunset?
+Watch the sunset over the breathtaking London skyline before heading to one of The Shard’s stunning rooftop bars.
+Venture to the View From The Shard together and watch day turn into night.

 7. Be Daring and try Up at the 02